-Warren County Habitat for Humanity, Inc. ("Organization") is a Christian nonprofit coporation which was incorporated on February 21, 1998.
+Warren County Habitat for Humanity, Inc. ("Organization") is a Christian nonprofit corporation which was incorporated on February 21, 1998.
 The Organization is an affiliate of Habitat for Humanity International, Inc. The Organization's mission is seeking to put God's love in action.
-Habitat for Humanity brings people together to build homes, community and hope.
+Habitat for Humanity brings people together to build homes, community, and hope.

 In fulfilling its mission, the Organization builds and rehabilitates homes in Warren County, New Jersey; sells them to low-income families (homeowners); and holds noninterest-bearing mortgage receivables with payments commensurate with the family's ability to pay.
 The Organization also provides the prospective homeowners with programs to learn and practice home repair, maintenance, budgeting, and other life skills.
 Homeowners are required to pledge 250 hours per adult household member above the age of 18, and children 14 through 18 years of age are asked to complete 50 hours of service to the building of their home or the homes of other Habitat for Humanity homeowners, not to exceed 500 hours per family.
 The Organization is also involved with Hope in Hills of Warren, which seeks to improve the living conditions of elderly, low-income, and disabled persons in the community.
-The Organization is also involved with neighborhood revitalization by partnering with community groups for various projects and with Habitat for Humanity in Honduras by designating 100% of the tithe to Habitat for Humanity affiliates in Honduras.
+The Organization is also involved with Habitat for Humanity in Honduras by designating 100% of the tithe to Habitat for Humanity affiliates in Honduras.